 The more I was rejected, the more determined I became.
 I started reading more widely.
 To my amazement, I found some romance books I liked — really liked.
 I found romance writers I admired.
 I found characters I cared about, stories which stayed in my head long after I’d finished them.

 Softening of the brain?
 No, opening of the mind.
 Then I discovered HM&B also published historical romance.
 I’d been raised on Georgette Heyer, Rosemary Sutcliff, the Brontë sisters, Jane Austen.
 Surely I could write historical romance.
 So I tried.
 M&B bought it.
 And then I read a Jennifer Crusie contemporary romance (ANYONE BUT YOU) and realised HM&B was also publishing stuff which was feminist and funny — and I was off and running on a contemporary comedy, which I also sold.

 So let’s examine some of the myths about romance writing.

 Myth #1: The famous Mills and Boon Formula

 There’s no such thing.
-Harlequin Mills and Boon (HM&B) writers who have been writing for 40 – 50 years.
+I know Harlequin Mills and Boon (HM&B) writers who have been writing for 40 – 50 years, and have asked them about this.
 There is not and never has been “a formula”.
-Nor are they computer generated plots or any nonsense like that.
+Nor are there any computer generated plots or any nonsense like that.
 Believe me, most authors would find it much harder to write a book based on someone else’s plot than to make up their own story.
 We are story-tellers, and that’s why we write for a living.